-Applicants who have not studied in a country where English is the PRIMARY language of instruction must take the Test of English as a Foreign Language (TOEFL), International English Language Testing Service (IELTS), or Duolingo English proficiency test and arrange for the testing agency to send the test results to Oklahoma Christian University.
-The required TOEFL score is 61 IBT, IELTS is 6.0, and Duolingo is 85.
+Applicants who have not studied in a country where English is the PRIMARY language of instruction must take the Test of English as a Foreign Language (TOEFL) or International English Language Testing Service (IELTS) and arrange for the testing agency to send the test results to Oklahoma Christian University.
+The required TOEFL score is 61 IBT and IELTS is 6.0.